barry-napier/nest/README.md

 └── README.md
 ```

+## 🧩 How It Works

+1. **Design Tokens in Figma**
+   Designers define all core tokens (colors, spacing, typography, etc.) using Figma variables.

+2. **Export Tokens to CSS**
+   A script pulls Figma variables via the Figma API and converts them into CSS custom properties, saved in `tokens.css`.

+3. **Semantic Tokens**
+   A second layer of semantic tokens (like `--btn-background`) is defined in `@layer nest.core` for use across themes and components.

+4. **Component Styling**
+   Each component (like buttons, alerts, modals) uses semantic tokens and optional BEM structure.
+This keeps styles predictable and easy to override.

+5. **Theming Support**
+   Light and dark themes are managed via `.nest-theme-light` and `.nest-theme-dark` selectors using token remapping.

+6. **No Build Step Required**
+   All files are native `.css`, compatible with modern browsers — zero JavaScript or tooling needed to use Nest UI.

 ## 🎨 Framework Architecture

-Nest CSS Framework follows a modular architecture:
+Nest UI follows a design-token-driven architecture:

-1. **Tokens** - Design system variables (colors, spacing, typography)
+1. **Tokens** - Figma-exported design tokens and semantic token mappings
-2. **Theme** - Theme configurations and variations
+2. **Theme** - Light/dark theme configurations with token remapping
-3. **Elements** - Base HTML element styling
+3. **Elements** - Native HTML element styling using semantic tokens
-4. **Components** - Reusable UI components
+4. **Components** - BEM-structured components with semantic tokens
-5. **Utilities** - Utility classes for common patterns
+5. **Core** - Base framework layer with `@layer nest.core`

 ## 🛠️ Development

-### Adding New Components
+### Adding Components

-1. Create your component CSS file in `src/components/`
+1. Create your component CSS file in `src/components/` using BEM methodology
+2. Use semantic tokens from `@layer nest.core` for styling
-2. Import it in `src/nest.css`
+3. Import it in `src/nest.css`
-3. Test it in `index.html`
+4. Test it in `index.html`

-### Adding Utilities

-1. Create utility classes in `src/utilities/`
-2. Follow the naming convention: `.u-{property}-{value}`
-3. Import in `src/nest.css`

 ### Design Tokens

+Design tokens are managed through Figma:

-Define your design tokens in `src/tokens/`:
+1. Define tokens in Figma using variables

-- Colors
-- Typography scales
-- Spacing scales
+2. Export via Figma API script to `src/tokens/tokens.css`
+3. Create semantic mappings in `@layer nest.core`
+4. Use semantic tokens in components and elements

+### Theming

+Themes are managed through CSS custom properties:

-- Breakpoints
+- Light theme: `.nest-theme-light`
-- Shadows
+- Dark theme: `.nest-theme-dark`
-- Border radius values
+- Token remapping for theme variations

 ## 📦 Build Process

-The framework is designed to be lightweight and doesn't require a build step for basic usage.
+Nest UI is designed to be zero-configuration and doesn't require a build step.
 Simply include `src/nest.css` in your HTML.

 For production, consider:

 - Minifying the CSS
-- Removing unused utilities
 - Optimizing for your specific use case
+- Removing unused components if needed

 ## 🤝 Contributing